NREL/reV/examples/aws_pcluster/README.rst

 reV was originally designed to run on the NREL high performance computer (HPC), but you can now run reV on AWS using the NREL renewable energy resource data (the NSRDB and WTK) that lives on S3.
 This example will guide you through how to set up reV on an AWS HPC environment with dynamically scaled EC2 compute resources and input resource data sourced from S3 via HSDS.

 If you plan on only running reV for a handful of sites (less than 100), first check out our `running with HSDS example <https://github.com/NREL/reV/tree/main/examples/running_with_hsds>`_, which will be a lot easier to get started with.
-Larger reV jobs require you stand up your own HSDS Kubernetes service to perform the parallel data requests from S3.
+Larger reV jobs require you stand up your own AWS parallel cluster and HSDS server.
+Very small jobs can be run locally using the NREL HSDS developer API.

 Note that everything should be done in AWS region us-west-2 (Oregon) since this is where the NSRDB and WTK data live on S3.